Varahi Deula, Chaurasi

-Barahi Deula (Odia:ବାରାହୀ ଦେଉଳ) is an ancient 9th century built temple situated on the eastern coast of Odisha in Puri district, India.
+Barahi Deula (Odia:ବାରାହୀ ଦେଉଳ) is an ancient 10th century built temple situated on the eastern coast of Odisha in Puri district, India.
 The barahi temple of Chaurasi is unique in more than one way.
 The image enshrined in this temple is considered to be one of the masterpieces among the images of the deity found all over India.

 History and Tradition

 This temple was built in honour of Varahi in the first quarter of 10th century A.D. during Somavamsi rule.
 The temple is east facing and built with Sandstone.
 The area dimension (L x B x H) of the temple is 15.84 m x 8.23 m x 8.40 m.

 Varahi is believed to be the Sakti of Varaha.
 In the Tantric text 'Varahi Tantra' mention has been made of five forms of Varahi i.e., Svapna Varahi, Canda Varahi, Mahi Varahi (Bhairavi), Kruccha Varahi and Matsya Varahi.
 The description of Matsya Varahi closely corresponds to the image enshrined in the temple.

 She has two arms and she is shown seated in lalitasana on a pedestal.
 Following the iconographic canons, the image bears the face of a boar and body of a divine woman.
 Her right hand holds a fish while the left hand holds a kapala.
 She has kept her right foot on her vahana (vehicle) buffalo which is seated on the pedestal at the bottom.
 Varahi is represented with a third eye on her forehead which is not clearly visible at present.
 Her hair is decorated in the form of spiral coils.

 The beauty of this image lies in her big belly to indicate her as holding the universe in her womb.
 On the back slab two vidyadharas are represented each on either side.
 In addition to the main deity in the sanctum two more images of Varahi which are smaller than the main image are placed in the Jagamohana.
 Both of them are seated in ardhaparyankasana.
 Among them the image in the right niche is shown with a fish in her right hand and a kapala in her left hand.
 At the bottom a figure of naravahana is placed on the pedestal.
 The four-armed Varahi in the left niche holds a kapala in the lower left hand and is shown with Varada mudra in the corresponding right hand.
 The upper right hand holds a fish and left hand holds a rosary.

-Varahi temple of Satabhaya (Cuttack) Banchua (Keonjhar district), Narendrapur (Balasore district) are the other places in the state where she is worshipped.
+Varahi temple of Satabhaya (Kendrapara) Banchua (Keonjhar district), Narendrapur (Balasore district) are the other places in the state where she is worshipped.
 Images of Varahi have also been found from Puri, Jajpur, Dharmasala Ayodhya, Danagandar, Kisenpur, Tarapur, Padagadi, Kantilo, Garudapancana, Bayalishbati, Chatesvar, Bhubaneshwar, Pallur Kanchipuram.